-The Markets in Financial Instruments Directive 2014/65/EU (the "MiFID II"), the Commission Delegated Regulation (EU) 2017/565 ("CDR 2017/565") as well as the Commission Delegated Regulation (EU) 2017/576 (RTS 28) introduced new requirements on the information which must be published to the market in relation to the best execution reporting requirements according to which, investment firms must publish for each class of financial instruments, a summary of the analysis and conclusions they draw from their monitoring of the quality of execution of the top five (5) execution venues where they executed clients' orders in the previous year.
+The Markets in Financial Instruments Directive 2014/65/EU (the "MiFID II"), the Commission Delegated Regulation (EU) 2017/565 ("CDR 2017/565") as well as the Commission Delegated Regulation (EU) 2017/576 (RTS 28) introduced new requirements on the information which must be published to the market in relation to the best execution reporting requirements according to which, Investment firms must publish for each class of financial instruments, a summary of the analysis and conclusions they draw from their detailed monitoring of the quality of execution of the top 5 (five) execution venues where they executed clients' orders in the previous year.

-Omega Funds Investment Ltd (hereinafter referred to as the "Company") has published this report on the quality of execution obtained which is based on the analysis and monitoring of execution obtained in relation to the third-party entities (execution venues/brokers) to which the Company transmitted clients' orders in 2021 in regards to all asset classes, as presented in the RTS 28.
+Omega Funds Investment Limited (the Company) has published this report on the quality of execution obtained which is based on the analysis and monitoring of execution obtained in relation to the third-party entities (execution venues/brokers) to which the Company transmitted Client orders in 2022 in regards to all asset classes, as presented in the RTS 28.